-- Group 1-First priority for enrollment will be given to the following special populations: - Eligible Veterans as defined by California Education Code, and active members of the Armed Forces of the United States - Current foster youth, former foster youth up to age 25, or homeless youth, or former homeless youth up to age 24 pursuant - Extended Opportunity Programs and Services (EOPS) eligible students - Disabled Students Programs and Services (DSPS) eligible students - CalWORKs eligible students - A student who is a Tribal TANF recipient - Group 2-Second priority will be granted to First Year Experience (FYE) and Freshman Academy eligible students and student-athletes who have completed orientation, assessment, and develop student education plans and have been identified as eligible to participate in the College's designated intercollegiate competitive athletic teams. - Group 3-Third priority will be granted to continuing District students with 45-90 degree-applicable units
+- Group 1-First priority for enrollment will be given to the following special populations: - Eligible Veterans as defined by California Education Code, and active members of the Armed Forces of the United States - Current foster youth, former foster youth up to age 25, or homeless youth, or former homeless youth up to age 24 pursuant - Extended Opportunity Programs and Services (EOPS) eligible students - Disabled Students Programs and Services (DSPS) eligible students - CalWORKs eligible students - A student who is a Tribal TANF recipient - Group 2-Second priority will be granted to First Year Experience (FYE) and Freshman Academy eligible students and student-athletes who have completed orientation, assessment, and develop student education plans and have been identified as eligible to participate in the College's designated intercollegiate competitive athletic teams.
+(Do we want to add Umoja and Puente?) - Group 3-Third priority will be granted to continuing District students with 45-90 degree-applicable units